unityjaeger/Bolt/docs/src/content/docs/guides/meshes.md

 description: Introduction to Meshes.
 ---

-MPR and GJK only work with convevx shapes, so to work with arbitrary meshes need to be decomposed into convex hulls.
-So a mesh will end up consisting of multiple convex hulls that approximate the original shape while also being much more performant than if one were to use the raw geometry of the mesh.
+MPR and GJK only work with convex shapes, so arbitrary meshes need to be decomposed into convex hulls.
+A mesh therefore consists of multiple convex hulls that approximate the original shape while also being much more performant than using its raw geometry.

 Meshes are supported through this [Plugin](https://create.roblox.com/store/asset/114210433179837/Collision-Hulls)